Solar Panels in Tennessee

 Solar Incentives in Tennessee (2026)

 Net Metering: In Tennessee, net metering availability depends on your utility — not all providers offer export credits.
-That said, self-consumption alone at $0.1312/kWh delivers strong returns, and many Tennessee utilities do offer some form of credit.
+Self-consumption savings alone at the current rate still deliver strong returns.
 Check with your specific provider.
-Adding battery storage increases self-consumption from ~80% to ~85% — potentially +$120/year in additional savings ~$4,998 over 25 years.
-See the Battery Sizing Calculator.

 Tennessee Solar Incentives — 2026 Status